Day 2: Wednesday 26 November

 👥: All delegates

 Please note this programme is provisional and subject to change.
-More speakers and sessions will be confirmed, and updates will be made every two weeks.
+More speakers and sessions will be confirmed, and updates will be made weekly.